tailslunar/e_commerce/README.md

 https://support.google.com/mail/answer/185833?hl=en

-And a service of temporary e-mils to use to receive e-mails and register users for testing:
+And a service of temporary e-mails to use to receive e-mails and register users for testing:

 https://temp-mail.org